 7. Take a Break

-When it all gets to be too much, give yourself a much-deserved break.
-While mediation is a conscious effort to regain focus, stepping back to just get away for a few moments can also work wonders.
+One of the causes of a short attention span is failing to take short breaks regularly.
+When it all gets to be too much, give yourself 30 minutes of break time.
+While meditation is a conscious effort to regain focus, stepping back to just get away for some time also has its uses.

-If your focus keeps getting drawn elsewhere, take some time to address it before returning to your original task.
-Whether it be a five-minute break for fresh air or a three-day weekend in the woods, giving yourself a “brain break” can help you regroup and buckle down on your goals.
+If your focus keeps getting drawn elsewhere, a break can help you to pay attention to what you are trying to focus on.
+Whether it be a short five-minute break or a weekend away, giving yourself a break can help you regroup and improve your ability to concentrate on what matters most.

 8. Chew Gum